uf-hobi-informatics-lab/QuantitativeSmokingStatusExtractionNLPTool/README.md

 A rule-base NLP system to extract quantitative smoking information (e.g., pack-year) from clinical notes

 ## Aim
-The package is used for extraction of smoking information from clinical notes.
+The package is used for extraction of quantitative smoking information from clinical notes.

 ## smoking information type
 - pack per day